lockss/lockss-rtd-manual/docs/appendix/os.rst

 Unsuitable Operating Systems
 ----------------------------

-The following operating systems are unsuitable for use with LOCKSS 2.x because they are at end of life.
+The following operating systems are **not suitable** for use with LOCKSS |LATEST_MINOR| because they are at end of life.

 .. dropdown:: CentOS Linux :bdg-danger-line:`end of life`
    :name: os-centos-linux